-- Identification and determination of authentication markers in food commodities - Trace and ultra-trace electrochemical and spectrophotometric analysis - RTG structural analysis of crystalline samples In addition to their own research projects, the departments of CL participate in solving other faculty projects in the form of professional services in their area of specialization.
+- Identification and determination of authentication markers in food commodities - Trace and ultra-trace electrochemical and spectrophotometric analysis - RTG structural analysis of crystalline samples

+In addition to their own research projects, the departments of CL participate in solving other faculty projects in the form of professional services in their area of specialization.

-NMR Laboratory, as a leader of the Slovak National NMR laboratory, cooperates with partner laboratories of the Slovak Academy of Sciences, Comenius University in Bratislava, Pavol Jozef Šafarik University in Košice and the Technical University in Košice.
-It has also a long-term cooperation with the Blaise Pascal University in Clermont Ferrand and the University of Edinburgh.
-The cooperation focuses on the development of new NMR methods.
+NMR Laboratory, as a leader of the Slovak National NMR laboratory, cooperates with partner laboratories of the Slovak Academy of Sciences, Comenius University in Bratislava, Pavol Jozef Šafarik University in Košice It also has longand short-term cooperation with several industrial compa nies mainly in the field of organic chemistry.